MochaCaffe/rozofs-kubernetes/README.md

 A storage class called "rozofs" is automatically created with the provisioner.

 ## Create a volume claim
-The provisioner watches for Persistent Volume Claims that request a new Persistent Volume, and automatically provisions a new volume to be binded with the claim, using "rozofs" Storage Class.
+The provisioner watches for Persistent Volume Claims (PVC) that request a new Persistent Volume, and automatically provisions a new volume to be binded with the claim, using "rozofs" Storage Class.
 A Persistent Volume defines mount parameters for the [FlexVolume driver](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-storage/flexvolume.md).
   - Create a PVC
 ```